-- Honor roll,
+- Honor roll.

 - School newspaper,

 - Yearbook,

 - Recognition activities,

 - News releases, and

 - Athletic programs.

-Note: Review Authorized Inspection and Use of Student Records on page 20.
+Note: Also see Authorized Inspection and Use of Student Records on page 25.

 Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education (Secondary Grade Levels Only)